tessercat/pbx-chat/README.md

 ## Peer connection establishment

-To establish a peer connection, one client makes a connection offer and another accepts.
+To establish a peer connection, one peer makes a connection offer and another accepts.

-Clients allow
+Peers allow
 only a single peer connection
 at a time.

 ### Offering peer

-To start a new peer connection, clients create a new PeerConnection object, initialize the object's local media stream
+To start a new peer connection, peers create a new PeerConnection object, initialize the object's local media stream
 (by enumerating and getting local media), and send an `offer` message directly to another peer.

-If the offering peer receives `close` in response, the offering client destroys the PeerConnection object.
+If the offering peer receives `close` in response, the offering peer destroys the PeerConnection object.

-If the offering peer receives `accept` in response, the offering client fully initializes the peer connection by creating an RTCPeerConnection object, attaching the client's handlers to the object's events and adding local media stream tracks to the RTCPeerConnection object.
+If the offering peer receives `accept` in response, the offering peer fully initializes the peer connection by creating an RTCPeerConnection object, attaching the peers's handlers to the object's events and adding local media stream tracks to the RTCPeerConnection object.